 __super keyword which are both msvc extensions.
 Speaking of anonymous union members, while trying to compile without extensions I kept getting an error related to some windows header.
 Now, I was sure that they had all been removed and a quick search confirmed it.
 I then looked for other headers surrounded by

 #ifdef WIN32 but still nothing.
-Turn out the problem was caused by the innocent looking ObjectArray header which I found out by trying to compile the engine on another platform.
-Another problem I encountered was that after auto formatting the new code some headers where reordered leading to errors for headers that didn’t include everything they were using.
-It’s the first time I’ve delt with this problem and understanding what had happened took some time.
+Turns out the problem was caused by the innocent looking ObjectArray header which I found out by trying to compile the engine on another platform.
+Another problem I encountered, was that after auto formatting the new code, some headers where reordered leading to errors for headers that didn’t include everything they were using.
+It’s the first time I’ve dealt with this problem and understanding what had happened took some time.